 - 1. Title page with the title of the research and an abstract (a short paragraph summarising what the research is about)

 - 2. Table of contents

 - 3. Research question(s) and hypothesis(es)

 - 4. Research Methods

 - 5. Statement of Findings

 - 6. Evaluation of Research Process: the strengths and limitations of the research.
 Students should consider (among other things) the validity of their data and the reliability of their conclusions.

 - 7. Bibliography (if appropriate)

-- 8. Appendices: (may include any or all of) copy of the research proposal, copy of the questionnaire or interview questions, collation table/spread sheet, photographs or illustrations.
+- 8. Appendices: (may include any or all of) copy of the research proposal, field notes (observations), copy of interview questions, photographs or illustrations.